Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Introduction

 \section{Introduction}

 The theory of stellar structure and evolution naturally predicts fundamental observed properties of stars.
-For example, the luminosity-temperature trends on the main sequence are naturally explained by the dependence of stellar structure on mass.
+For example, the luminosity-temperature trends on the main sequence (MS) are naturally explained by the dependence of stellar structure on mass.
 However, stellar theory goes deeper, and makes many detailed predictions about how evolutionary changes in stellar interiors can manifest themselves.
 With the advent of large surveys, the degree of data about stars has grown enormously.
 As a result, we can now test stellar theory in unprecedented detail.
+In this paper, we study two key aspects of the red giant branch (RGB): the first dredge-up (FDU) and the red giant branch bump (RGBB).
+Our goal is to test the predictive power of stellar models.